newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/pharmacy-cds.md

   * The links in the callouts (be advised and keep in mind) break each time I save

-  * Aside from those, this is ready
+  * Aside from those, the content has been reviewed (in the google doc format) and is ready
 id: pharmacy-cds
 filename: pharmacy-cds
 displayname: pharmacy-cds